-20 Heidi Johnson to Ernest Guy Robinson, July 7, 1959, YBRA Archives, Red Lodge, MT.
+18 Heidi Johnson to Ernest Guy Robinson, July 7, 1959, YBRA Archives, Red Lodge, MT.

-The Hayden Cabin is a three-person student cabin previously used as a faculty cabin.
-The oneroom interior contains hardwood floors, plywood walls and ceiling, a built-in closet, and shelves.
+The Hayden Cabin is a three-person student cabin.
+The one-room interior contains hardwood floors, plywood walls and ceiling, a built-in closet, and shelves.

-The Hayden Cabin's moniker derives from Dr. Ferdinand Vandeveer Hayden (1829-1887), an American geologist noted for his pioneering surveying expeditions of the Rocky Mountains in the late 19th century.21
+The Hayden Cabin's moniker derives from Dr. Ferdinand Vandeveer Hayden (1829-1887), an American geologist noted for his pioneering surveying expeditions of the Rocky Mountains in the late 19th century.19